Boomslangnz/FFBArcadePlugin/Includes/FFBPluginReadme.txt

 Device2GUID= **Set Device 2 GUID to connect to secondary specific wheel or controller (buttons only)**

+MinForceDevice2= **Device 2 Minimum FFB force with 0 being lowest value available**

+MaxForceDevice2= **Device 2 Maximum FFB force with 100 being highest value available**

+EnableRumbleDevice2= **Turn Off (0) if your wheel supports rumble effect.
+For controllers, turn on (1), This is for Device2GUID**

+ReverseRumbleDevice2= **Turn Off (0) if your rumble effect is correct for motors.
+Turn on (1) if you want to reverse motor rumble, This is for Device2GUID**

+AlternativeFFBDevice2= **This is for Device 2 where certain wheels where roll effect does not work correctly normally (such as PWM2M2 or Thrustmaster 300rs etc).
+Set 1 to turn on **

 *** GUI SUPPORT ***

-- REQUIRES visual runtime 2015,SDL2.dll & Metroframework.dll.
+- REQUIRES visual runtime 2019,SDL2.dll & Metroframework.dll.
 SDL2.dll & Metroframework.dll are supplied in each plugin folder

 - Is designed to be used in conjunction with FFBPlugin.ini files included with each plugin folder.
 Place all plugin files into game exe folder(unless Lindbergh)